appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/20-flutter-and-appwrite-integration.md

 ## Initializing Appwrite SDK

-To initialize Appwrite SDK, we will create a new file called `appwrite.dart` in the `lib/appwrite` folder.
-Then, we will add the following code to the file:
+To initialize Appwrite SDK

+- Create a new file called `appwrite.dart` in the `lib/appwrite` folder.

 ```dart
 import 'package:appwrite/appwrite.dart';